FH-Potsdam/digenti-apps/README.md

 # DIGENTI Apps

-Routing experiments combining a routing API and remote sensing data.
+Open-source web-based tool for area accessibility assessment in the context of disaster management – based on satellite data and geovisualization.

-This interfaces gives an overview of the accessibility of the settlements in the [Area of Interest in Colombia](https://docs.google.com/document/d/15N1pgERY4TUcnvck36jJFi3MvAZuxh8J-mOUpWDt-_w/edit?usp=sharing) using a routing API and remote sensing data.
+The tool gives an overview of the accessibility of the settlements in the [Area of Interest in Colombia](https://docs.google.com/document/d/15N1pgERY4TUcnvck36jJFi3MvAZuxh8J-mOUpWDt-_w/edit?usp=sharing) using a routing API and remote sensing data.

+Moreover, the repository includes a set of snippets and examples, including routing experiments combining a routing API and remote sensing data.

 ## Accessibility Interface